Select your product to confirm this information applies to you

 Explore Map Filters Off

-5. Click Up Arrow Export Icon from the top right corner of the map.
+5. Click Export from the top right corner of the map.

 6. Select GPX.